redstone-finance/redstone-docs/docs/smart-contract-devs/tokens.md

 ---
 sidebar_position: 9
-sidebar_label: "🪙 Tokens"
+sidebar_label: "🪙 Tokenomics"
 ---

-# 🪙 Tokens
+# 🪙 Tokenomics

 :::danger Requirements

-The token has not being launched yet.
-Beware of anyone trying to sell you RedStone tokens.
+The RedStone token has not been launched yet.
+Beware of scammers and anyone trying to sell you RedStone tokens.

 :::